mrlazy1708/Screeps2/README.md

 **Screeps2** is a modified version of [Screeps - MMO strategy sandbox game for programmers](https://screeps.com/).
 The main purpose of this project is to rewrite the whole game engine, server and client in my own way, fix some awkward gaming logic of the original version, and to reduce energy cumsumption on the game server and GUI client.

-The game engine and http server (currently very rough) is written by [YihengDu](https://github.com/mrlazy1708/) and the GUI client is written by [RuichengWang](https://github.com/wrc042).
+The game engine and http server (currently very rough) is written by [YihengDu](https://github.com/mrlazy1708/) and the web-based client is written by [RuichengWang](https://github.com/wrc042).

 ***Declaration*** This is a nonprofit project.
 It's only for studying and entertaining purpose and we don't wish to violate the original game's [Term of Service](https://docs.screeps.com/tos.html).